Image: Copyright free from Pixabay

 The next morning Cook Weira looked up in surprise as Fera approached, holding out her hands for another tray.
 Her heart pounded as she climbed the stairs and it only got worse as she waited for Henry to open the doors, but she didn’t let it stop her.

 Inside was as dark and rank as the day before.
 She could see his faint form lying sprawled on the bed, breathing lightly.
-She put down the tray on the same trestle table, took a breath, then flung open his curtains for the second time.
+She put down the tray, took a breath, then flung open his curtains for the second time.

 Lord Tyron sat up with a roar.
 ‘I said n—’ He paused, his eyebrows shooting up into his fringe.
 ‘You again.’
-He frowned, his knuckles turning white as he gripped his blanket.
+His knuckles turned white as he gripped his blanket.
 ‘You dare disobey me?
 I should have you thrown out the castle.’
 His voice went low and dangerously quiet.
 ‘Close them.’

 Fera shook her head.